-No Smoking Signs: Print up or buy some “No Smoking” stickers and place them all around the office.
-In order to pass this criteria, you need to place one sticker for every section of your office.
-For example, you will place one in your reception area, another by the washrooms (if applicable), then another in every area there are a cluster of desks.
-Also the signs need to be visible so be sure to place them at eye-level.
+Print up or buy some “No Smoking” stickers and place them all around the office.
+In order to pass these criteria, you need to place one sticker for every section of your office.
+For example, you will place one in your reception area, another by the washrooms (if applicable), then another in every area there is a cluster of desks.
+Also, the signs need to be visible so be sure to place them at eye level.

 You are required to place all Dubai emergency numbers in visible areas of your office.
-You don’t need as many as the “No-Smoking” signs, but ideally you’ll put the list next to those.
+You don’t need as many as the “No-Smoking” signs, but ideally, you’ll put the list next to those.
 Make sure to list the below at the top of your list, and then be sure to add all other emergency numbers such as specific police station numbers:

 - Emergency (Police and Ambulance): 999